tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

   - due-on-sale clause - only use seller financing when sellers owns the home free and clear (i.e: when sellers has no loans on the property)
   - higher interest rates than traditional mortgages from banks
   - fewer potential properties - what are percentages of mortgage free homes in Canada and US?
+  - seller can call balloon payment on the properties.
+It may be a good opportunity to reduce the balloon the payment (over 30% of the balloon payment) if the seller wants to get the balloon earlier
+    - For example, follow the scripts: "we don't have the cash that's why we setup the deal that way? but in case we could return the balloon payment, how much cash you want to walk away today?"

+- Jerry Norton suggests 2 step process
+  - first make a low all-cash offer, perhaps 60 percent of the value of the home, to see if the seller is in a position to sell for a discount.
+Remember the phrases "all-cash" and "close quickly" for this.
+  - next Jerry would tell you to counter with creative finance.
+In many cases, the seller will counter back with a higher price, whatever they see on Zillow.
+Counter back that you are willing to pay more if the seller will accept a creative finance solution.
+This way, you can find out what is most important to the seller: Do they want less money now or more money later?
+Generally, this depends on their situation.
+Did they inherit the house?
+Is there a divorce underway?
+Or do they have time to use creative finance, which will earn them more money overall?

+- **subject-to**
+  - sub-to is short for "subject to existing finance".
+Rather than buying the property and paying off the existing loan, the investor takes over the existing loan payments that are already in place.
+The seller can walk from the property knowing the payments are being made, insurance is taken care of, and there are no additional hassles or further responsibilities to consider.
+  - **structure a sub-to deal**
+    - first determine the existing loan terms
+      - this includes the principal balance, the interest rate, the monthly payment amount, and whether there is a balloon or early due date to pay off the loan.
+To find out, simply ask the homeowner to provide the most recent mortgage statement or have them get a payoff letter from the lender.
+    - determine the equity. (previous owner owes - what's the property worth)
+    - decide on your exit strategy
+      - either flip the deal or keep it as long-term rental.
+    - discover any out of pocket expenses that may play into the deal, such as overdue property taxes on the home.
+    - figure out if you need to put any cash in the seller's pocket
+    - get an attorney of title company to wrap up the paperwork.

 # realestate wholesaling